-HKEx ESG Reporting Guide Ge neral Disclosures & KPIs Explanation/ Reference Section KPI A2.5 Total packaging material used for finished products (in tonnes), and, if applicable, with reference to per unit produced.
-ENVIRONMENTAL SUSTAINABILIY - Use of Materials PERFORMANCE DATA SUMMARY A3 The Environment and Natural Resources Policies on minimising the issuer's significant impact on the environment and natural resources.
-ENVIRONMENTAL SUSTAINABILITY - The Environment and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+HKEx "ESG Reporting Guide" General Disclosures & KPIs Explanation/ Reference Section KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
 ENVIRONMENTAL SUSTAINABILITY - The Environment and Natural Resources A4 Climate Change Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
 ENVIRONMENTAL SUSTAINABILITY - Climate Change KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
 ENVIRONMENTAL SUSTAINABILITY - Climate Change Aspect B: Social B1 Employment Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, antidiscrimination, and other benefits and welfare.
-A RESPONSIBLE EMPLOYER - Employment Practices
+A RESPONSIBLE EMPLOYER - Employment Practices KPI B1.1 Total workforce by gender, employment type, age group and geographical region.
+A RESPONSIBLE EMPLOYER - Employment Practices PERFORMANCE DATA SUMMARY

-HKEx ESG Reporting Guide General Disclosures & KPIs Explanation/ Reference Section KPI B1.1 Total workforce by gender, employment type, age group and geographical region.
-A RESPONSIBLE EMPLOYER - Employment Practices PERFORMANCE DATA SUMMARY KPI B1.2 Employee turnover rate by gender, age group and geographical region.
-A RESPONSIBLE EMPLOYER - Employment Practices PERFORMANCE DATA SUMMARY B2 Health and Safety Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
-A RESPONSIBLE EMPLOYER - Occupational Health & Safety KPI B2.1 Number and rate of work-related fatalities.
-A RESPONSIBLE EMPLOYER - Occupational Health & Safety PERFORMANCE DATA SUMMARY KPI B2.2 Lost days due to work injury.
-A RESPONSIBLE EMPLOYER - Occupational Health & Safety PERFORMANCE DATA SUMMARY
+HKEx "ESG Reporting Guide" Explanation/ Reference Section KPI B1.2 PI B1.2 Employee turnover rate by gender, age group and geographical region.
+PERFORMANCE DATA SUMMARY B2 Health and Safety Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+A RESPONSIBLE EMPLOYER - Occupational Health and Safety KPI B2.1 Number and rate of work-related fatalities.
+A RESPONSIBLE EMPLOYER - Occupational Health and Safety PERFORMANCE DATA SUMMARY KPI B2.2 Lost days due to work injury.
+A RESPONSIBLE EMPLOYER - Occupational Health and Safety PERFORMANCE DATA SUMMARY